5 Things Music Creatives Can Do To Help Raise Awareness on Police Brutality + Gun Violence

 5. Sit out events or boycott products and services.

-Vic Mensa cancelled a concert at a Detroit venue last week because of hate speech from their Twitter account.
-There have been Twitter and Instagram conversations about Carmelo Anthony’s important statement on police brutality and gun violence and how the USA men’s basketball team should sit out the Olympics next month.
-These types of actions are important, especially for influential creatives, to think about employing because it will amplify the need for change that the public can’t ignore.
+Vic Mensa cancelled a concert at a Detroit venue because of hate speech from their Twitter account.
+There have been Twitter and Instagram conversations about Carmelo Anthony's important statement on police brutality and gun violence and how the USA men's basketball team should sit out the 2016 Olympics.
+These types of actions are important, especially for influential creatives, to think about employing because it will amplify the need for change that the public can't ignore.

 With anything that you do for this, make sure you do your research, include the general public in your work, and use your influence and wealth as often as possible.
 If you have any more suggestions to add to this list, comment down below or converse with me on Twitter.